adilansari/nytimes-reader/README.md

 * [x] StaggeredGridLayout with rounded object views.
 * [x] Customised font in action bar for more original feel.
 * [x] Filter enable/disable switch in the dialog fragment toolbar itself.
+* [x] Used Parceler to serialize object for sharing among activities through intent.

 ## Video Walkthrough